dylanwraith/system-design-concepts/README.md

 #### Cons:
 * Writes are inefficient -- all writes happen on disc and can cause need for rebalancing of tree which is expensive

+## A.C.I.D.
+Transactions
+Good to strive for because they provide high data reliability and integrity.
+Most of this can be achieved using a write-ahead log, but Isolation is a bit more tricky.
+It is common to be a bit more relaxed in systems when striving for Isolation.

+#### Atomicity
+All-or-nothing.
+Either the entirety of a database transaction will succeed, or nothing at all.

+#### Consistency
+When failures occur, they do so gracefully.
+Failures should not result in invalid data, or broken data invariants.

+#### Isolation
+Transactions should appear to occur independently of one another.
+Essentially, prevent race conditions and dead locks.

+#### Durability
+Committed writes should never be lost.